maricsnel/WeeklySQLChallenge/Week 3.md

 WHERE plan_id = 3 AND start_date BETWEEN DATE '2020-01-01' AND DATE '2020-12-31';
 ```

-This query calculates the number of customers who upgraded to an annual plan in the year 2020.
-It specifically counts subscriptions with plan_id 3 (annual plan) and falling within the specified date range.
+- The calculation `COUNT(plan_id)` counts the number of subscription records.

+- The `WHERE plan_id = 3` clause filters the data to include only subscription records with a plan ID of 3.

+- The `start_date BETWEEN DATE '2020-01-01' AND DATE '2020-12-31'` clause further filters the data to include only subscription records with start dates within the range of January 1, 2020, to December 31, 2020.

 | UpgradeAnnual |
 |------------|
 | 195   |